-The Multi Modal and International Hub (MIHAN) based in Nagpur, recently saw high profile dignitaries as well national press descend on it after a long time.
+The Multi-Modal and International Hub (MIHAN) based in Nagpur, recently saw high profile dignitaries, as well as national press, descend on it after a long time.
 The occasion was the launch of India’s first Cross-Belt Sortation technology at Future Supply Chain’s Distribution Centre (DC), at the hands of Union Transport Minister Nitin Gadkari.

 This DC run by Future Supply Chain for Future Group, already boasted of a high degree of automation and technology.
 The Cross-Belt Sortation technology takes it to the next level.
 Developed by BEUMER Group – headquartered in Germany, has a Cross Belt Tray Sorter at the heart of the system with,

 Sheshadri further added, “This is a brilliant example of co-creation between the client and service provider.
-As a philosophy, we collaborate with our customers in bringing best of the best solutions to their business needs.
-In this case, post understanding of the customer’s need, we picked best of the technology, which is versatile, flexible and enables seamless integration with client’s systems.
+As a philosophy, we collaborate with our customers in bringing the best of the best solutions to their business needs.
+In this case, post understanding of the customer’s need, we picked the best of the technology, which is versatile, flexible and enables seamless integration with the client’s systems.
 Suppliers were chosen from different parts of the globe.
 Consultants were appointed to study and substantiate our understanding and selection.
-Simulations approach was adopted to ensure we don't go wrong in anyway.
-On the client’s side, a dedicated team was aligned with us in validating and defining the process.
+Simulations approach was adopted to ensure we don't go wrong in any way.
+On the client’s side, a dedicated team was aligned with us invalidating and defining the process.
 Many changes were required in packing, improving barcode quality and its standards, aligning their suppliers to packaging standards, aligning their buying team and changing their mindset in product packaging...and much more.
-Overseas visits were made with the client to fine tune and validate our approach.
+Overseas visits were made with the client to fine-tune and validate our approach.
 Therefore, it was a complete coordinated effort which enabled us in successful execution.”

-On being asked if costs come into play in client’s hesitation to adopt technology and automation, he said, Industry outlook is very positive.
-Economy is moving ahead in the right direction.
-With GST getting rolled out as planned, overall supply chain network will undergo dramatic change.
+On being asked if costs come into play in the client’s hesitation to adopt technology and automation, he said, the Industry outlook is very positive.
+The economy is moving ahead in the right direction.
+With GST getting rolled out as planned, the overall supply chain network will undergo dramatic change.
 Larger boxes (Distribution Centres) will emerge and small will perish.
-With this, adoption of technology and automation is inevitable to support the demand.
+With this, the adoption of technology and automation is inevitable to support the demand.
 Without it, large boxes cannot be operated and managed to draw efficiencies.
-Therefore, I don't see cost factor as a question here.
-The mindset and outlook must change to adopt to business needs.
+Therefore, I don't see the cost factor as a question here.
+The mindset and outlook must change to adapt to business needs.
 I see that coming.
 The change in overall network strategy will justify the volume and cost.
 You have no choice but to adopt change.
-Cost will not be a detrimental factor here.
-Ease of doing business in a changed environment and the demand for volumes will drive technology and automation adoption.
+The cost will not be a detrimental factor here.
+Ease of doing business in a changing environment and the demand for volumes will drive technology and automation adoption.
 Let's adopt it.
-There is a limit to dependency on human factor to operate a large-scale warehouse.
+There is a limit to dependency on the human factor to operate a large-scale warehouse.
 Technology only helps to reduce human errors and boosts accuracy to near 100%.”